saberkan/AWS/README.md

 - uses memcached for horizontally scalling and simple use case
 - or redis for scalling different types pf data sub/pub strategy, backups, multizone etc.
 - exam question will be like how to increase db performance ( answer: by using replicas or cache)

+# Route53
+## DNS
+- a résolution of domaine name goes through top level for example (.com) that gives a NS record to the domain registrar. and once in ns name server. we find a SOA (start of authority) that gives A recors for each domain and ip adress (PTR) for reverse. at that level you may find CNAME to resolve domaine name to another. but this doesn't work with apex records (toto.com) you need to use Alias record.
+- For exam ELBs doesn't have IP by default. you resolve them with DNS name
+- For exam always choose alias record rather cname when it comes to ec2